qwii123/ncbi_remap_api_r/README.md

 And, again with limited functionality, the R script should return two different files automatically (remapped report and annotation file).
 Again, I would need to clean up ways to output files.

 ## To-do
-- Pretty main function to execute with
+- Pretty main function to execute with [done]
-- Ways of outputting the file
+- Ways of outputting the file [done]
 - Functionality that were lost in translation